DamianStanger/centos-node-developer-build/readme.md

 ## Distributing to other devs
-To run the final resulting VM on a differennt machine it need not have vagrant installed, all that is needed is the .vbox and .vmdk files (mine are called development-build_default_1480950561529_78522.vbox and packer-centos-7.2-x86_64-virtualbox-vagrant-puppet-1457544893-disk1.vmdk which live inside the folder C:\VirtualBoxVMs\development-build_default_1480950561529_78522 but the default for virtual box is C:\Users\<<username>>\VirtualBox VMs).
+To run the final resulting VM on a different machine, it need not have vagrant installed, All that is needed is the .vbox and .vmdk files (mine are called development-build_default_1480950561529_78522.vbox and packer-centos-7.2-x86_64-virtualbox-vagrant-puppet-1457544893-disk1.vmdk which live inside the folder C:\VirtualBoxVMs\development-build_default_1480950561529_78522 but the default for virtual box is C:\Users\<<username>>\VirtualBox VMs).
 Just double click the .vbox file and its running inside virtual box.
-NOTE: This wont be exactly the same as vagrant up (for example the vagrant shared folders will not be present)
+NOTE: This wont be exactly the same as vagrant up (for example the vagrant shared folders will not be present).

+I find that its best to do an export application from virtual box, this will create an archive file that is a 1/3 the size of the uncompressed files. it will also contain all the files needed to get the VM running on another devs machine.

 ## Installing changes in the scripts on a deployed VM hosted in virtualbox rather than vagrant.